Honorary Degrees at UEL

 Read more

 She moved into programme production, becoming a producer/director on hit shows like I’m a Celebrity Get Me Out of Here, before becoming a series producer and executive producer.
-Nicola crafted the blueprint for the acclaimed Channel 4 series First Dates in that latter role, winning a BAFTA award in 2015.
+Ms Lloyd crafted the blueprint for the acclaimed Channel 4 series First Dates in that latter role, winning a BAFTA award in 2015.
 She joined ITV in 2016 and has stayed there ever since, commissioning programmes including Ghislaine, Prince Andrew and the Paedophile, The Real Games and Gordon, Gino and Fred’s Road Trip.

-Mark Stephens CBE
+Professor Mark Radford CBE

-Honorary Doctorate in Law awarded in 2001
+Honorary Doctorate in Health awarded 2023

 Read more